Welcome to Oz

 And yet fractional reserve banking has spread from the Stockholms Banco to, as far as I can tell, every bank everywhere.

-A return to full-reserve (or even something sensible like 40–60% reserve) banking is unlikely, because banks would make less money that way, and because customers and voters don’t seem to care.
+A return to full-reserve (or even a reasonable compromise like 40–60% reserve) banking is unlikely because banks would make less profit, government likes a large, traceable money supply, and because customers and voters don’t seem to care.
 But what would it look like?

 If you’re not paying for the product, you are the product